Family OPHICHTHIDAE Günther 1870 (Snake Eels and Worm Eels)

 Apterichtus moseri (Jordan & Snyder 1901) in honor of Jefferson Franklin Moser (1848–1934), U.S. Navy, for his “valued services to ichthyology” as commander of the U.S. Fish Commission steamer Albatross, from which holotype was collected

-Apterichtus mysi McCosker & Hibino 2015 in honor of Mysi Hoang, Curatorial and Administrative Assistant, Department of Ichthyology, California Academy of Sciences, for her many contributions to ichthyology [a noun in apposition, without the matronymic “ae”]
+Apterichtus mysi McCosker & Hibino 2015 in honor of Mysi Hoang, Curatorial and Administrative Assistant, Department of Ichthyology, California Academy of Sciences, for her many contributions to ichthyology [a noun in apposition, without the genitive “ae”]

 Apterichtus nariculus McCosker & Hibino 2015 diminutive of naris (L.), nostril, referring to its minute anterior nostrils